grafana/agent/docs/rfcs/0006-clustering.md

 stabilize within a time period comparable to the scraping interval, this should not be an issue.

-Finally, Scaling the cluster up and down results in only 1/N targets’ ownership being transferred.
+Finally, scaling the cluster up and down results in only 1/N targets’ ownership being transferred.

 ### Component scheduling
 The exposed clustering functionality can also allow for fine-grained scheduling of specific Flow components.
 The widely used example is that, in the context of an agent cluster, we would only need to run a MySQL exporter once per MySQL database.
 I propose that we create a new health status called “Disabled”.
 Graph nodes should provide good hints in the UI in regards to which agent node the component was scheduled at and work similarly to Exited nodes.
 Disabled components should be registered and built by the controller and _not_ have their Run method called.
 Downstream dependencies will get the evaluated values of the components exports, but an Disabled dependency should not have any other side-effects for now.
 This may